special-force-analytic/special-force-analytic.github.io/README.md

-# Showcase of Custom Data Analytics Platform
+# Showcase of DigitAIs

 ## Data Analytics Platform
 ![](img/DAP.png)

-## Wrap-up Diagram
+## Custom Data Analytics Platform
 ![](img/CDAPD.png)

 ## What can we offer?